isoaxe/cors-server/README.md

 ### Firebase

 Navigate to the [`functions`](https://github.com/Isoaxe/cors-server/tree/master/functions) directory and follow the steps within the `README.md` therein.
-Note that there continues to be some issues when hosting remote using Firebase functions.
-Until these are resolved, it is advised that you use the `railway` implementation.
+This is the recommended implementation due to the issues outlined in the others above and below.

 ### Railway

 Navigate to the [`railway`](https://github.com/Isoaxe/cors-server/tree/master/railway) directory and follow the steps within the `README.md` therein.
-This is the recommended implementation due to the issues outlined in the others above.
+Unfortunately the free allowance gets reached before the end of the month, so best to go with Firebase.